lake-wg/authz/draft-selander-lake-authz.md

 ## Authenticator <-> Authorization Server (V <-> W) {#V-W}

-It is assumed that V and W  have set up a secure connection, W has accessed the authentication credential CRED_V to be used in the EDHOC session between V and with U, and that W has verified that V is in possession of the private key corresponding to CRED_V, see {{domain-auth}}.
+It is assumed that V and W have set up a secure connection, W has accessed the authentication credential CRED_V to be used in the EDHOC session between V and with U, and that W has verified that V is in possession of the private key corresponding to CRED_V, see {{domain-auth}} and {{authz-server}}.

 V and W run the Voucher Request/Response protocol over the secure connection.
 The hash of EDHOC message_1, H(message_1), acts as session identifier and binds together instances of the two protocols (U<->V and V<->W).